psharratt/thesis_stf/README.md

 ### Abstract

 Amidst the growing reliance on open-source software for digital infrastructure, understanding the dynamics of public investment and the communal well-being of such software is pivotal.
-This research examines the correlation between financial support from the Sovereign Tech Fund and measurements of OSS ecosystem health on GitHub, using Difference-in-Differences approach to scrutinize the impact of investment.
+This research examines the correlation between financial support from the Sovereign Tech Fund and measurements of OSS ecosystem health on GitHub, using a Difference-in-Differences method estimated with two way fixed effects to scrutinize the impact of investment.

 ### Repository Structure